SurPathHub/Dayong/.github/CONTRIBUTING.md

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8, pylint, and mypy.
+5. When you're done making changes, check that your changes pass flake8, pylint, and pyright.

     ```
     $ flake8 Dayong
     $ pylint Dayong
-    $ mypy Dayong
+    $ pyright Dayong
     ```

 ## Commit Message Guidelines